Here’s how to downgrade from Monterey to Big Sur

 If your macOS gets slow

-If the reason you want to downgrade to Big Sur is that your Mac is running more slowly under Monterey, you may want to first consider optimizing its performance and running maintenance routines.
+If the reason you want to downgrade to Big Sur is that your Mac is running more slowly under Monterey, you may want first to consider optimizing its performance and running maintenance routines.

 The Apple-notarized tool, CleanMyMac X, allows you to do all of those things and more, including repairing disk permissions and running maintenance scripts.
 It can all be done with just a few clicks and can dramatically improve your Mac’s performance.
 If you don’t already have CleanMyMac X, you can download its free edition here.